 I used it a lot in a street photography context and achieved exceptional results (particularly at night).

 Users of this lens need an EOS R-series camera body.
-I especially recommend the two recently released bodies, the R5 or the R6, because of their autofocus performance and incredible stabilisation that transform any lens, but especially this one.
+I especially recommend the two recently released bodies, the R5 or the R6, because of their autofocus performance and incredible stabilization that transform any lens, but especially this one.

 I don’t recommend this lens if you are on a limited budget.
 While I think it is worth the price, there are seriously great alternatives at a fraction of the price (see Alternatives section).
 You need to be both an experienced photographer and a nifty-fifty fan to appreciate the Canon RF 50mm f/1.2L USM.